nzangi/web3/README.md

 # web3
 1. Project Title

  	        PROJECT  DEALING  WITH BLOCKCHAIN/WEB3

 2. Project Description
-     project intends to use the web3 technology, i.e blockchain.
+    -Project intends to use the web3 technology, i.e blockchain.
-A place where people can exchange their own digital currency.
+    -A place where people can exchange their own digital currency.

     Objectives
     1. people can perform a trade of their own currency